civicrm/civicrm-dev-docs/docs/extensions/civix.md

 ### Add an API function {:#generate-api}

 The [CiviCRM API](/api/index.md) provides a way to expose functions for use by other developers.
 API functions allow implementing AJAX interfaces (using the CRM.$().crmAPI() helper), and they can also be called via REST, PHP, Smarty, Drush CLI, and more.
-Each API requires a two-part name: an entity name (such as "Contact", "Event", or "MyEntity") and an action name (such as "Create" or "Myaction").
+Each API requires a two-part name: an entity name (such as "Contact", "Event", or "MyEntity") and an action name (such as "create" or "myaction").

 Get started by accessing the `civix` help: